its-a-feature/Mythic/documentation-docker/content/C2 Profiles/HTTP/_index.md

 ### Profile Options
 #### Base64 of a 32-byte AES Key
 Base64 value of the AES pre-shared key to use for communication with the agent.
-This will be auto-populated with a static key for the operation, but you can also replace this with the base64 of any 32 bytes you want.
+This will be auto-populated with a random key per payload, but you can also replace this with the base64 of any 32 bytes you want.
 If you don't want to use encryption here, blank out this value.

 #### User Agent
 This is the user-agent string the agent will use when making HTTP requests.